 - Rated Power: 201 horsepower

 As a subcompact car, the fully-electric Hyundai Kona is roomy enough for daily use and offers a hatchback for ample storage and easy access.
 This car doesn’t skimp on performance, as it travels up to 258 miles per charge.
-Regarding the interior, you’ll get comfy seats and an infotainment system that’s compatible with both Apple and Android systems.
+Regarding the interior, you’ll get heated front seats (standard on the 2023 model) and an infotainment system that’s compatible with both Apple and Android systems.

 Despite its somewhat scrappy build, the car’s 64 kWh lithium-ion battery provides up to 201 horsepower and 291 lb-ft of torque.
 Running out of battery isn’t a serious concern, as the vehicle can recharge up to 80 percent in an hour.